shchauh/dapr-workshop/README.md

 ## Dapr
 Microservices applications are a type of "ditributed systems".
 Microservices applications are composed of a number of small services communicating with each other with standerd protocols like http or gRpc over well defined interfaces.
 These services can be stateless or stateful.

 Dapr is a portable, event-driven runtime for building microservices applications.
 It helps building resilient, stateful and stateless microservices applications.
-Each microservice application have some common challanges like state management, service to service invocation, pub-sub, secret managment etc. Dapr helps to solve these common challanges and let developer focus more on building business functionality, instead of implementing common scenarios.
+Each microservice application have some common challanges like state management, service to service invocation, pub-sub, secret managment etc. Dapr helps to solve these common challanges and let developer focus on building business functionality, instead of implementing common scenarios.

 For more information check [Dapr overview](https://github.com/dapr/docs/tree/master/overview)